-Morning Songs of Hope
+Morning Songs of Praise

 In the ancient Jewish tradition, the earliest morning hours were considered a sacred time for prayer and song.
 It's said that the Levites, the priestly tribe, would often sing hymns and psalms at the crack of dawn, their voices echoing through the Temple courts as the sun rose over Jerusalem.
 One such morning, on the day of the resurrection, the world was forever changed.
 The stone had been rolled away, and Jesus, the Messiah, had risen from the dead.
 The news spread like wildfire, and the air was filled with the sweet sound of morning songs, defying the darkness of the night that had just passed.